datocms/old-website/src/docs/content-delivery-api/querying.md

 * Model API identifier: `track`, query name: `allTracks`
 * Model API identifier: `use_case`, query name: `allUseCases`

-A query which fetches the first ten records from the `artist` model — togheter with the total number of artists — could look like the following:
+A query which fetches the first ten records from the `artist` model — together with the total number of artists — could look like the following:

 ```graphql
 query {